The Adult/Youth Choir lead the parish in liturgical music at the 10:00am liturgy and special feast days.

 In addition to distributing communion during Mass, these ministers visit homebound paris hioners to administer the Eucharist.

 Grade & High School youth assist in the celebration of Mass on weekends.
-Adults serve 8:00am Sunday and funerals.
+Adults serve at funerals.

 PRAYER SHAWL MINISTRY/ “HEARTS AND HANDS”